varocketry/guitar-mastery-hub/public/lessons/lesson_009_music_reading.md

 **By the end of this lesson:**

-âœ… You'll understand TAB, chord charts, and lead sheets
+✅ You'll understand TAB, chord charts, and lead sheets
-âœ… You'll read simple songs slowly but accurately
+✅ You'll read simple songs slowly but accurately
-âœ… You'll know WHERE to find guitar music online
+✅ You'll know WHERE to find guitar music online
-âœ… You'll document your own ideas in writing
+✅ You'll document your own ideas in writing
-âœ… You'll be independent in your learning
+✅ You'll be independent in your learning

 **You'll cross from "can play what I'm shown" to "can learn anything independently."**